 Contributions and Achievements:

 Galvani took a job of comparative anatomist and gained fame for his research on the genitourinary tract of birds.
 In 1762, he became a lecturer of anatomy at the University of Bologna.
 During a random experiment on November 6, 1787, Galvani discovered that a frog muscle could be made to contract by placing an iron wire to the muscle and a copper wire to the nerve.
 He built an instrument in which a frog’s nerve was attached to an electrode of one metal, and an electrode of a different metal was attached with the frog muscle.
-He was well aware of the fact that an animal body grew convulsive movements when electricity was applied to it.
+He was well aware of the fact that an animal body made convulsive movements when electricity was applied to it.

-The discovery played a historical role in bioelectricity as it proved that electricity was not direct in its action.
+This discovery played a historical role in bioelectricity as it proved that electricity was not direct in its action.
 He established that it did not flow directly from the conductor into the frog muscle but was discharged from the conductor to another element in what he termed as a “metallic arc”.
 A few years later, Alessandro Volta’s findings disputed his discovery and maintained that animal electricity did not exist.

 Later Life and Death: